Ludwig Grauert: Removal from office

+Return to the private sector and Luftwaffe war service

-After leaving the civil service, Grauert returned to private industry in the energy sector, becoming a member of the Board of Directors of the Deutsche Continental Gasgesellschaft in Dessau.
-He also became the chairman of the board of trustees for General and Internal Administration of the Berlin Administrative Academy.
-He also underwent military training in a Luftwaffe flak artillery unit and was the commander of an anti-aircraft regiment deployed in Denmark from November 1942 until August 1944, with the rank of Oberst of reserves.
-Grauert appeared as a defense witness for the SS at the Nuremberg trials in 1946 and testified that any criminal actions committed during the early days of the regime were due to the chaotic state of the country at that time.
-Few details are known of his subsequent life and he died in Cologne in June 1964.
+After leaving the civil service, Grauert returned to industry in the energy sector, becoming a member of the board of directors of the Deutsche Continental Gasgesellschaft in Dessau.
+He also became the chairman of the board of trustees for general and internal administration of the Berlin Administrative Academy.
+Grauert underwent military training in a Luftwaffe flak artillery unit and was the commander of an anti-aircraft regiment deployed in Denmark from November 1942 until August 1944, with the rank of Oberst of reserves.

+Post-war life

+Grauert appeared as a defense witness for the SS at the Nuremberg trials in 1946, and testified that any criminal actions committed during the early days of the regime were due to the chaotic state of the country at that time.
+Few details are known of his subsequent life, and he died in Cologne in June 1964.